 Identifies typed characters exact, partial, or fuzzy matches anywhere in any individual keyword appearing in any order.

 Stems query suggestion keywords to remove duplicates.

 Offers the most relevant recommendations by ranking query suggestions considering:

 Only considers queries performed and followed by clicks on search results enough times to eliminate outliers.
 The number of times a query must be performed and followed by a click varies based on the number of queries by language in the model.
 The following table lists diverse query counts and the respective minimum number of times a specific query must be performed and followed by a click for this query to be selected has a potential suggestion.

 The minimum number of times a query must be performed and followed by a click is calculated per language, thus more popular languages will have a higher minimum number of times.
 You can review the minimum for each language in the model information panel (see Reviewing Coveo Machine Learning Model Information).

 |Query count||Minimum number of times a query must be performed and followed by a click|

 |1 700 000||6|

 In the end, suggested queries are surprisingly tolerant to typos, and get better as your usage analytics data set size increases.

-A Coveo Cloud organization administrator can configure and activate Coveo ML Query Suggestions in a few clicks (see Managing Coveo Machine Learning Query Suggestions Models in a Query Pipeline).
+Coveo Cloud organization administrators and relevance managers can configure and activate Coveo ML Query Suggestions in a few clicks (see Adding and Managing Coveo Machine Learning Models and Built-In Group Privileges).